loxilb-io/loxilbdocs/docs/perf.md

     B-->D[32.32.32.1];
     B-->E[17.17.17.1];
 ```
+To create the above topology for testing loxilb, users can follow this [guide](simple_topo.md).
 A go webserver with an empty response is used for benchmark purposes.
 The code is as following :

 ```
 package main